> For the complete documentation index, see llms.txt.

 The relation between the PagerDuty incident blueprint and the service blueprint is automatically created when you install the PagerDuty integration.

-After resync, navigate to PagerDuty Incidents in your catalog.
+After resync, navigate to the PagerDuty Incidents catalog page in your portal.
 You should see incident entities appearing with resolvedAt and recoveryTime properties populated for resolved incidents, and each incident linked to the corresponding service.

 Set up metrics